 Postgraduate Residency Program Details: Scarborough Health Network

-Scarborough Health Network General Campus (with adjacent Central Teaching Unit), Scarborough Hospital Birchmount Campus, Community Doctor’s Offices in Scarborough, Bowmanville and Pickering
+Scarborough Health Network General Campus - SHN General Hospital & adjacent Central Teaching Unit, SHN Birchmount Hospital & SHN Centenary Hospital.
+With Community Doctor’s Offices in Scarborough, Bowmanville and Pickering

 Number of residents: 26

 Curriculum type: block rotations

 PGY2 elective/selective months: 4